 If you’re researching a soldier who served in the inter-war period, then a regimental journal may hold the key to finding their army number.
 Not all regiments/corps published a journal but most did and these often contain sections recording births, marriages and deaths where you can find army numbers.
 The extract below was taken from The Crossbelts, The Journal of the VIII King’s Royal Irish Hussars: Volume 3: No.1: 1935.
 There may also be a section in journals recording promotions, postings, enlistments and discharges.
 Again, an army number is often recorded.
 To find out if a regiment/corps published a journal, look up its entry in the May 1939 Army List available to view for free on the National Library of Scotland’s website.
 If a journal was published, then it will be listed below a regiment’s/corps’ title.

-Unfortunately, journals are quite difficult to find.
+Unfortunately, journals are quite difficult to find, as only a small number have been digitized and can be viewed online.
 Regimental/corps’ museums often have a set, the Imperial War Museum has a reasonable collection but your best bet is to visit the British Library in London.
-You can search for the journals on the main catalogue, however, you will need a reader’s pass to view them.
+You can search for the journals using the main catalogue, however, you will need a reader’s pass to view them.
 Nearly all of the journals have to be ordered 48 hours in advance which can make viewing difficult.

-War diaries are often your best chance of finding a soldier’s army number.
+War diaries offer a good chance of finding a soldier’s army number.
 Unfortunately, you will need to know a bit about the soldier’s service to know which war diaries to check.
 If you’re trying to find a soldier who served in the Royal Artillery or Royal Army Service Corps and that’s all you know, then there’s very little chance of success.
 However, if the soldier you’re researching served in an infantry regiment and you know they served in Ceylon (Sri Lanka), Egypt or Sicily etc., then you can often identify the war diaries you need to check relatively quickly.

 There are a variety of documents in the war diary which will record army numbers.
 If a soldier was in an accident or injured themselves badly, especially while training with weapons, they often appear in the daily entry.
 However, it is a war diary’s appendices which offer the best chance.
 Regimental orders are great documents in this respect, though only found in a small number of war diaries and usually only for units serving in Britain.
 The regimental orders below is from the war diary of the 3rd County of London Yeomanry (Sharpshooters) which has a complete set for the first year of the war.
 Nearly every man of the regiment appears at least once, as they record appointments, training courses and men going on leave.